Foreign private banks plan India headcount boost in revival of growth push

 While more than half a dozen foreign private banks operate in India and employ about 300 wealth managers, they are saddled with higher operating costs and struggle with a limited branch network compared with their local rivals.

-As a result, the Indian units of some banks, including Credit Suisse Group AG CSGN.VX, slashed headcount in the recent past.
-Others, such as Morgan Stanley (MS.N) and UBS AG UBSG.VX, exited altogether.
+As a result, the Indian units of some banks, including Credit Suisse Group AG, slashed headcount in the recent past.
+Others, such as Morgan Stanley and UBS AG , exited altogether.

 The business landscape is changing now, bankers said.